 We arrived on a Sunday and spread out over the two beachfront campsites we had reserved.
 Behind us to our south was one of the most dysfunctional families ever to assemble on the campground.
 Highlights included many violent, drunken, profanity-laced verbal brawls and throw-downs, glasses of a potent blue punch, a young child named after a popular amoral television dwarf, and one family member mounting and briefly riding an Assateague pony at the water’s edge.

 She struggled for a couple of hours, to no avail.
 I dragged my brother-in-law over to see if we could help her out, but nothing seemed to fit.
-Finally she said was going to drive into town, and when she got back, she would throw mosquito netting over the picnic table, and she and her dog would spend the night there.
+Finally she said she was going to drive into town, and when she got back, she would throw mosquito netting over the picnic table, and she and her dog would spend the night there.
 She left the tent in a heap and drove off into the approaching twilight.

 I did not think this was a good idea, sleeping under a table, so after we got our campsites in order, I dragged my brother-in-law back over to her tent to see if we could find what we were missing.
-Eventually we figured that that the two supports that the cross-pole was supposed to slide into, one at each end, were facing out and away from each other instead of facing in and toward each other.
+Eventually we figured out that the two supports that the cross-pole was supposed to slide into, one at each end, were facing out and away from each other instead of facing in and toward each other.
 The only way the pole would work under that set-up was if it went completely around the planet first.
 So we took the tent apart and put it back together with everything facing the right way, set it up, brought her sleeping gear inside, and set her camp chair outside the front door, ready for her return.

-They brought us a package, which had been delivered to the main park office with instructions to deliver it to the people with the pennants strung among their tents.
+Those same two Rangers who had safely delivered our lost child to us–our heroes–were now bringing us a package.
 The package was from the woman we had helped.
-Inside was a beautiful, heartfelt, really sweet letter of thanks and proclamation citing us for our good deed.
+Inside was a beautiful, heartfelt, really sweet letter of thanks and a proclamation citing us for our good deed.